raphael-group/LAML/README.md

 ### [IMPORTANT] MOSEK License
 The software uses [MOSEK](https://www.mosek.com) for numerical optimization, which requires a license.
 Visit [this page](https://www.mosek.com/products/academic-licenses/) to get a **free academic license**.
-After you obtain the license file ``mosek.lic``, follow  [This page](https://docs.mosek.com/latest/licensing/client-setup.html) to place the license file in the correct place.
+After you obtain the license file ``mosek.lic``, follow  [this page](https://docs.mosek.com/latest/licensing/client-setup.html) to place the license file in the correct place.

 LAML can be installed from `pip`
 ```